-1. highly sensitive area means that area (if any) of noise sensitive premises comprising -
+1. highly sensitive area means that area (if any) of noise sensitive premises comprising - any other part of the premises within 15 metres of that building or that part of the building.

 (a) a building, or a part of a building, on the premises that is used for a noise sensitive purpose; and